Shekn/Shekn/README.md

-This repository is a bookmark collection of interest CG-related projects on GitHub.
+This repository is a bookmark collection of interesting CG-related projects on GitHub.